Tom Kristensen: Move to Japan (1992–95)

+International F3000 (1996–97)

 Kristensen returned to Europe in 1996, entering the International F3000 Championship with Shannon Racing.'
 However, following just two rounds which included a pole at the Pau Grand Prix, which ended in a mid-race accident, Kristensen left the team.
 He contested five of the remaining eight rounds with Edenbridge Racing, finishing second at Silverstone and scoring third at Spa-Francorchamps after another pole position; this left him seventh in the standings.
 For the 1997 season, Kristensen switched to Auto Sport Racing.'
 At the opening round in Silverstone, Kristensen finished second but inherited the win after a disqualification for Ricardo Zonta.
 He finished second at the next event in Pau but retired from an attrition-filled race in Helsinki.
 Following a podium at the Nürburgring, Kristensen only scored one more point throughout the season and dropped to sixth in the standings.

 Professional career

+Touring car racing (1998–2000)

 Following his debut Le Mans success, Kristensen entered the 1998 Super Tourenwagen Cup as part of JAS Team Honda Sport.
 He was outscored by teammate Gabriele Tarquini and only scored a sole podium, third at Wunstorf, on his way to 11th overall.
 He also became a test driver for Tyrrell in their final Formula One season that year, testing at Magny-Cours in view of a potential race seat — he was around half a second slower than regular driver Ricardo Rosset, albeit whilst using an older engine.
 In 1999, Kristensen returned to the Super Tourenwagen Cup and improved his results, winning two races at the Nürburgring and one at Hockenheim to finish third in the standings, narrowly ahead of teammate Tarquini.

-His touring car exploits continued in 2000, when Kristensen entered the British Touring Car Championship with the Honda factory team.
+Kristensen's touring car exploits continued in 2000, when Kristensen entered the British Touring Car Championship with the Honda factory team.
 His maiden win came at Oulton Park in the middle of the campaign, before Kristensen capped off the year by winning both races at the Silverstone season finale, thus placing seventh overall.
 He was also a Michelin test driver in 2000 as they prepared their F1 tyres using an older Williams car as well as a year-old Stewart car on European circuits.